The Nun's Story (film): Pre-production

 The cast and crew included few if any Catholics.
 Fred Zinnemann was Jewish.
 Audrey Hepburn and Edith Evans were Christian Scientists.
-Robert Anderson was a Protestant and Peggy Ashcroft was agnostic.
+Robert Anderson was a Protestant, and Peggy Ashcroft was agnostic.
 Given the eventual support of most local religious organizations, the production was able to observe and participate in many real religious ceremonies and traditions.
-Prior to principal photography the leading actresses spent time embedded in Assumptionist Convents in Paris.
+Before principal photography, the leading actresses spent time embedded in Assumptionist convents in Paris.

 The production also corresponded regularly with Kathryn Hulme, the author of the source material.
 The Kathryn Hulme collection at Yale University contains 37 of these letters.
-To prepare for her role Audrey Hepburn met with both Hulme and Marie Louise Habets, the inspiration for the novel and film.
+To prepare for her role, Audrey Hepburn met with both Hulme and Marie Louise Habets, the inspiration for the novel and film.
 The three spent a considerable amount of time together, apparently becoming known as "The 3-H Club".
 Hepburn and Habets had some surprising similarities.
 Both had Belgian roots and had experienced personal trauma during World War II, including losing touch with their fathers and having their brothers imprisoned by Germans.
 Habets later helped nurse Hepburn back to health following her near-fatal horse-riding accident on the set of the 1960 film The Unforgiven.

-Zinnemann also continued his usual practices of collaborating with the film's writer on the second draft of the screenplay (though not receiving a writing credit) and meeting with each major actor for an in-depth discussion of his or her character.
+Zinnemann also continued his usual practices of collaborating with the film's writer on the second draft of the screenplay (but not receiving a writing credit) and meeting with each major actor for an in-depth discussion of his or her character.

 Patricia Bosworth learned that she was pregnant on the same day that she was cast as Simone.
-She underwent an underground abortion immediately prior to leaving for Rome and began to hemorrhage while on the plane.
+She underwent an underground abortion immediately before leaving for Rome and began to hemorrhage while on the plane.
 Production was delayed as she recovered.

-The cast was rounded out by Colleen Dewhurst, making her first screen appearance and Renée Zinnemann, the wife of the director who played the assistant of the Mother Superior (Edith Evans).
+The cast was completed by Colleen Dewhurst, making her first screen appearance, and Renée Zinnemann, the wife of the director who played the assistant of the Mother Superior (Edith Evans).

 Principal photography

-The film was shot partially in the then Belgian Congo, now Democratic Republic of the Congo with production based in then Stanleyville, now Kisangani, and some scenes shot in Yakusu, a nearby center of missionary and medical activity where cast and crew met the famous missionary Stanley George Browne.
+The film was shot partially in the then Belgian Congo, now Democratic Republic of the Congo, with production based in then Stanleyville, now Kisangani.
+Some scenes were shot in Yakusu, a nearby center of missionary and medical activity where cast and crew met the famous missionary Stanley George Browne.
 Fred Zinnemann had originally intended to film only the African scenes in color, with Europe rendered in stark black and white.
 There was originally a scene towards the end of the film depicting three men endangered by quicksand and rapidly rising water, but it was never filmed due to adverse conditions.

 Interior scenes for the Belgian portions of the film were shot in Rome at Centro Sperimentale di Cinematografia and Cinecittà on sets designed by Alexandre Trauner.
 Extras for these scenes were recruited from the ballet corps of the Rome Opera company.
-Zinnemann wanted actors who would be capable of precise and coordinated movement.
+Zinnemann wanted actors who were capable of precise and coordinated movement.

-Belgian exteriors were shot on location in Bruges, although the novel was set in Ghent.
+Belgian exteriors were shot on location in Bruges, while the novel was set in Ghent.